 Cases involving violations of the Sexual Misconduct and Assault Policy or other Title IX violations will be adjudicated by an administrative panel comprised of four employees of the University.
 The panel will be comprised of two male and two female staff or faculty drawn from the advisors to the board or hearing officers who have been trained on cases of sexual assault.
 The procedures for the hearing outlined in the Code and the Sexual Misconduct and Assault Policy will be followed with the exceptions listed below:

-A. A respondent will not be permitted to read statements submitted to the dean’s office until his/her own statement has been submitted.
+A. A respondent will not be permitted to read statements submitted to the deans’ office until the respondent’s own statement has been submitted.
 The student will be provided with information related to the alleged violation to have sufficient notice and understanding of the charge(s) to be able to respond.

 B. A student bringing a complaint of sexual misconduct or assault may participate in a hearing without physically appearing before the board through the use of speakerphone or via similar means.
 Alternatively, the complainant may be present in the same room, but shielded by a screen from the respondent.

-E. Both parties will be provided an opportunity to appeal the decision of the Administrative Panel to the Vice President of Student Affairs based on the following grounds:
+E. Both parties will be provided an opportunity to appeal the decision of the Administrative Panel to the vice president for student affairs (see Appeals) based on the following grounds:

 1. The chair will conduct the hearing according to the following procedures:

 A. The chair will inform the respondent(s) of the alleged violation(s).